mosip/documentation/docs/secure-biometric-interface.md

-# MDS Specification
+# Secure Biometric Inteface

 ## Overview
-MOSIP Device Service (MDS) specification establishes standards/protocols that are necessary for a biometric device to be used in MOSIP.
+Secure Biometric Interface (SBI), previously called MOSIP Device Service (MDS) specification establishes standards/protocols that are necessary for a biometric device to be used in MOSIP.
 The MDS specification is primarly intented for biometric device manufactures, developers and designers to build MOSIP compliant devices.
 All devices that collect biometric data should operate within the specification of this document.

 ## Revision history
 |Version|Status|Date|
 |---|---|---|
 |0.9.5|Released|June-2020|

-## Glossary of Terms

-* Device Provider - An entity that manufactures or imports the devices in their name.
-This entity should have legal rights to obtain an organization level digital certificate from the respective authority in the country.
-* Foundational Trust Provider - An entity that manufactures the foundational trust module.
-* Device - A hardware capable of capturing biometric information.
-* L1 Certified Device / L1 Device - A device certified as capable of performing encryption in line with this spec in its trusted zone.
-* L0 Certified Device / L0 Device - A device certified as one where the encryption is done on the host machine device driver or the MOSIP device service.
-* Foundational Trust Provider Certificate - A digital certificate issued to the "Foundational Trust Provider".
-This certificate proves that the provider has successfully gone through the required Foundational Trust Provider evaluation.
-The entity is expected to keep this certificate in secure possession in an HSM.
-All the individual trust certificates are issued using this certificate as the root.
-This certificate would be issued  by the countries in conjunction with MOSIP.
-* Device Provider Certificate - A digital certificate issued to the "Device Provider".
-This certificate proves that the provider has been certified for L0/L1 respective compliance.
-The entity is expected to keep this certificate in secure possession in an HSM.
-All the individual trust certificates are issued using this certificate as the root.
-This certificate is issued by the countries in conjunction with MOSIP.
-* Registration - The process of applying for a Foundational Id.
-* KYC - Know Your Customer.
-The process of providing consent to perform profile verification and update.
-* Auth - The process of verifying one’s identity.
-* FPS - Frames Per Second
-* Management Server - A server run by the device provider to manage the life cycle of the biometric devices.
-* Device Registration - The process of registering the device with MOSIP servers.
-* Signature - All signature should be as per RFC 7515.
-* header in signature - Header in signature means the attribute with "alg" set to RS256 and x5c set to base64encoded certificate.
-* payload is the byte array of the actual data, always represented as base64urlencoded.
-* signature - base64urlencoded signature bytes
-* ISO format timestamp - ISO 8601 with format yyyy-mm-ddTHH:MM:ssZ (Example: 2020-12-08T09:39:37Z)

 ## Device identity
 It is imperative that all devices that connect to MOSIP are identifiable.